sumup-oss/circuit-ui/MIGRATION.md

 ### New typeface

 The default typeface has changed from [Aktiv Grotesk](https://www.daltonmaag.com/font-library/aktiv-grotesk.html) to [Inter](https://rsms.me/inter/), a variable font.
 Variable fonts combine a continuous range of weights and other "axes" into a single file.
 This speeds up page load times and enables more creative freedom.
-Inter is a close match to Aktiv Grotesk, so users shouldn't notice a difference.
+Inter is a close match to Aktiv Grotesk, so the change should be seamless.

 Circuit UI no longer loads the fonts by default.
 Instead, centrally import the new `@sumup-oss/design-tokens/fonts.css` file containing the `@font-face` declarations to load the Inter font family.
 For more details, refer to the documentation on [how to load fonts in your application](https://github.com/sumup-oss/circuit-ui/tree/main/packages/design-tokens#fonts).